 My heart was so blessed when she later responded, “Thank you so so so so much.
 This is just what I needed 💜.”
 I instantly thought of our these, our last communications.
 What was she going through?
 I can only surmise.

 She had a dream of 10 years.
-Because I was a retired Law Enforcement Officer (LEO), she had talked to me about her dream, because she wanted to do the same.
-Because she was a mom and her husband an LEO, I explained how rough the hours are on the home life.
+Because I was a retired Law Enforcement Officer (LEO), she had talked to me about her dream and wanted to do the same.
+Since she was a mom and her husband was an LEO, I explained how rough the hours are in the home life.
 So she changed her goal.
 Soon after our communications, she became a Code Enforcement Officer in her county!
-Oh she was so proud of this and she shared pics of her in her “uniform” many times on both FaceBook and Instagram.
+Oh, she was so proud of this and she shared pics of her in her “uniform” many times on both FaceBook and Instagram.
 We were all so proud of her.

 I haven’t been sure how to express my grief and my thoughts.
 But then today, my husband’s and my devotional spoke to my heart: